OWASP/wstg/CONTRIBUTING.md

 git push origin
 ```

-Now you can safely go and create a [new pull request](https://github.com/OWASP/OWASP-Testing-Guide-v5/compare?expand=1).
+Now you can safely go and create a new pull request from your repository.

 At the PR submission, take into account reviewer's comments.
 Once accepted, your name will be added to the project authors.